cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/admin_guide/getting-started/domain-admin.md

 #### Preparation

 Before using metric collector, you need Service Account first. <br>
-Please refer to the link. <a href ="/docs/using_spaceone_console/admin_guide/getting-started/metric-collector-quick-start">metric collector service account</a>
+Please refer to the link. <a href ="/docs/using_spaceone_console/admin_guide/getting-started/metric-collector-quick-start">Metric Collector Service Account</a>

 {{% pageinfo color=“300” %}}
 **STEP 1: Select `monitoring-metric-collector` plugin from market place.**